Scalene muscles: Posterior scalene

 The posterior scalene, (scalenus posterior) is the smallest and most deeply seated of the scalene muscles.
-It arises, by two or three separate tendons, from the posterior tubercles of the transverse processes of the lower two or three cervical vertebrae, and is inserted by a thin tendon into the outer surface of the second rib, behind the attachment of the anterior scalene.
+It arises, by two or three separate tendons, from the posterior tubercles of the transverse processes of the fourth, fifth and sixth cervical vertebrae, and is inserted by a thin tendon into the outer surface of the second rib, behind the attachment of the anterior scalene.
 It is supplied by cervical nerves C5, C6 and C7.
 It is occasionally blended with the middle scalene.